-To add a wireless device to your gateway using the WPS button: \geq
+To add a wireless device to your gateway using the WPS button:

-- 1. Make sure that you know how WPS works on your computer or wireless device.
-If it works with WPS, it has a WPS utility and might also have a WPS button that you can press. - 2.
-Log in to the gateway.
+1. Make sure that you know how WPS works on your computer or wireless device.

+If it works with WPS, it has a WPS utility and might also have a WPS button that you can press.

-In the main menu, select Add WPS Client.
+3. In the main menu, select Add WPS Client.